lazarosm/bifurcation_diagrams/README.md

 If you use the code, please make sure that you cite the following reference:

-Moysis, L., Lawnik, M., Volos, C. (2023).
-Density-Colored Bifurcation Diagrams - A Complementary Tool for Chaotic Map Analysis.
-International Journal of Bifurcation and Chaos.
-(In Press)
+Moysis, L., Lawnik, M., & Volos, C. (2023).
+Density-Colored Bifurcation Diagrams—A Complementary Tool for Chaotic Map Analysis.
+International Journal of Bifurcation and Chaos, 33(15), 2330036.

 Author links: